-The challenges of being a caregiver… I won’t go into a lot of details about myself, but I will provide a few details about my life that may not be in my bio.
-I feel that my personal experiences have both taught me and hindered me in my personal growth as well as helping Joyce on her journey.
+The challenges of being a caregiver… I won’t go into a lot of details about myself.
+I will provide a few details about my life that may not be in my bio.
+I feel that my personal experiences have both taught me and hindered me in my personal growth.
+As well as, helping Joyce on her journey.
 These are what I call the smallest to the greatest.

 Now, jump forward to the present.
 I am still battling my seizures and I finally got the other issues taken care of.
 I had to have two surgeries.
 One of which left me with a recovery time of eight weeks.
 My hair is now the length of my spine due to the excuses and neglect of not getting it cut.
 I have neglected myself of the smallest things.
 That changed last week.

 Last week, I began getting up a little early.
 The time after my husband leaves for work and before my daughter and Joyce get up out of bed, is the time I began taking for myself.
 It was that time that I began looking at the things that I had been ignoring and making excuses for not doing.

 Yesterday, I sat down and began to breathe in deeply trying to drown out the lists of “gotta dos” in my head.
 I began writing down all the things I had been ignoring about myself.
 I knew that if I could just take care of the tiniest things first, then I could begin to take care of the rest slowly.

 I had gotten a message from Diane Carbo asking me to contribute something and it hit me.
 I found the smallest thing I had been neglecting.
 I, at one time, loved writing.
 I had even begun writing a book, but it seemed every time I sat down, Joyce needed something.
 Finally, it seemed as if my creativity had been strangled to the point of no return.